grommunio/admin-web/README.md

 cp Caddyfile.example Caddyfile
 ```

-Using a grommunio-VM, with `grommunio-admin-api.service` runnning, the configuration should work out of the box.
+Using a grommunio-VM, with `grommunio-admin-api.service` running, the configuration should work out of the box.

 The Caddyfile includes these necessary lines
 ```